(433953) 1997 XR2

-' is a sub-kilometer sized asteroid, classified as near-Earth object and potentially hazardous asteroid of the Apollo group.
+' is a sub-kilometer sized asteroid, classified as a near-Earth object and potentially hazardous asteroid of the Apollo group.
 It was discovered on 4 December 1997, by the Lincoln Near-Earth Asteroid Research (LINEAR) program at Lincoln Laboratory's Experimental Test Site near Socorro, New Mexico, in the United States.

 Orbit and classification

 The asteroid orbits the Sun at a distance of 0.9–1.3 AU once every 13 months (408 days).
 Its orbit has an eccentricity of 0.20 and an inclination of 7° with respect to the ecliptic.

 It has an Earth minimum orbital intersection distance of 0.000135 AU, which corresponds to 0.05 lunar distances.
 The body's observation arc begins with its official discovery observation, as no precoveries were taken, and no prior identifications were made.

 Impact risk

 Between 2002 and 2006, was considered to have about a 1 in 10,000 chance of colliding with Earth on 1 June 2101, based on a 27-day observation arc following its discovery.
 With an estimated mass of 1.7e10 kilograms, it was ranked at level 1 on the Torino scale (0–10) of impact risk, and was the only near-Earth object to be ranked higher than zero until it was joined by at level 1 in November 2004, and then when 99942 Apophis – then known only by its provisional designation – was temporarily assessed at level four in December 2004.
 Both and 99942 Apophis are now rated at level zero.